shintaro-sprech/agent-orchestrator-template/docs/concept.md

-# Concept: Self-Evolving Agent Ecosystem
+# Concept: Autonomous Orchestration Ecosystem

 ## The Problem

-As you work with Claude Code subagents, a pattern emerges:
+As you work with Claude Code sub-agents, a pattern emerges:

 1. You create specialized agents for specific tasks
 2. Agents accumulate over time